-- a.
-Identify overlapping or similar program requirements. - b.
-Involve district and school site representatives from other programs to assist in identifying specific population needs. - c.
-Schedule joint meetings with representatives from related programs and share data and information across programs. - d.
-Develop a cohesive, coordinated plan focused on student needs and shared goals. - 5.
-Conduct, with involvement of parents/guardians, an annual evaluation of the content and effectiveness of the parent involvement policy in improving the academic quality of the schools served by Title I.
+b.
+Involve district and school site representatives from other programs to assist in identifying specific population needs c.
+Schedule joint meetings with representatives from related programs and share data and information across programs d.
+Develop a cohesive, coordinated plan focused on student needs and shared goals improving the academic quality of the schools served by Title I, including identification of: (20 USC 6318)